abastias/VisualAlgorithms/README.md

 # Contributors
-  Your are invited to collaborate with this project to help other to undesrand algorithms.
+  Your are invited to collaborate with this project to help other to understand algorithms.
   - Please pickup your favourite algorithms.
   - Create or improve a razor component.
   - Create a necesary interaction with input boxers and execution buttons.